etosch/volunteer_matcher/README.md

 ## How to run

-One time setup: Install python 3, create a virtual env, and install requirements
+One time setup: Install python 3, create a virtual env, and install requirements, set up Google maps API key (see section below for info).

 ```
 python3 -m venv venv